perrygeo/simanneal/README.md

 The last line (calling init on the super class) is critical.

+## Optimizations

+For some problems the `energy` function is prohibitively expensive to calculate after every move.
+It is often possible to compute the change in energy that a move causes much more efficiently.
+A delta value can be returned from `move` to update the energy value without calling `energy` multiple times.

 ## Implementation Details

 The simulated annealing algorithm requires that we track state (current, previous, best) and thus means we need to copy the `self.state` frequently.